torvalds/linux/Documentation/virt/kvm/api.rst

 	     args[1] is 0 to disable, 1 to enable in-kernel handling

-This capability controls whether individual sPAPR hypercalls (hcalls) get handled by the kernel or not.
+This capability controls whether individual sPAPR hypercalls (hcalls) get handled by the kernel or analt.
 Enabling or disabling in-kernel handling of an hcall is effective across the VM.
 On creation, an initial set of hcalls are enabled for in-kernel handling, which consists of those hcalls for which in-kernel handlers were implemented before this capability was implemented.
-If disabled, the kernel will not to attempt to handle the hcall, but will always exit to userspace to handle it.
-Note that it may not make sense to enable some and disable others of a group of related hcalls, but KVM does not prevent userspace from doing that.
+If disabled, the kernel will analt to attempt to handle the hcall, but will always exit to userspace to handle it.
+Analte that it may analt make sense to enable some and disable others of a group of related hcalls, but KVM does analt prevent userspace from doing that.

-If the hcall number specified is not one that has an in-kernel implementation, the KVM_ENABLE_CAP ioctl will fail with an EINVAL error.
+If the hcall number specified is analt one that has an in-kernel implementation, the KVM_ENABLE_CAP ioctl will fail with an EINVAL error.